jamietanna/workflows/README.md

 Each pairs with a "separate" web app.

-The webapps are built by Vercel, and as a result we get 2x "prod" instances.
+The web apps are built by Vercel, and as a result we get 2x "prod" instances.

 Before prod is built in each instance, we need to: